 The Video Game Development Club at the University of Minnesota — Twin Cities is an academic, fine arts, and hobby club created to fill a demand for video game development on the campus.
-The club holds speeches and presentations from experienced students and industry professionals about topics in video game development as well as team-based activities to strengthen teamwork during our regular meetings.
+In the past, the club has held speeches and presentations from experienced students and industry professionals about topics in video game development as well as team-based activities to strengthen teamwork during our regular meetings.
 The main focus of VGDC, however, is creating video games, which is done in both a large scale and a small scale.

 The foundation of VGDC’s work is in teaching students about game development and its industry.
 This is accomplished through presentations on different areas of the industry and holding activities to familiarize them more with those areas.
 The club also coordinates with other student groups and attends game-related events to get a wider perspective on the scene.

 VGDC hosts both large and small projects.
 The small projects take multiple forms: meeting activities, pet projects, and Game Jams.
 In meetings, we will teach our members how they can develop their own games and get started with different development skills, but in our Game Jams, we form small teams to create a game from scratch in a short period of time.
 These are the crux of our development education—by working in a team, members can really learn in a professional game development setting.

 VGDC also has the Semester Project.
 This is a club-based team development project that spans the entire semester and involves both development and team management skills.
 Some time after the semester begins, the club votes on ideas proposed by the members, and the one picked gets a quick reworking and planning session, then it’s off to the races!
 Members form teams based on each area of expertise (e.g. programming, art, sound, game design) and elect a Team Leader, who in turn elect a Project Manager.
 These leaders work together to keep the project moving along and ensure deadlines are met.
 If all goes well, a fully realized game is finished by the end of the semester!